New England Baptist Hospital – More Than a Century of Legendary Service

 During his five-decade medical career, Dr. Aufranc's many innovations included a leading role, along with Dr. Roderick H. Turner, in the development of one of the first American replacement hips, the Aufranc-Turner.
 The prosthesis was further modified in 1980 and the name Scheller added to it in recognition of input from another Baptist doctor, Dr. Arnold D. Scheller, Jr.

-As a lasting tribute to his skills as a surgeon, teacher and scientist, a fellowship society was formed in 1970.
+As a lasting tribute to his skills as a surgeon, teacher and scientist, the Aufranc Fellowship was formed in 1970.
 Today, Aufranc Fellows who have received specialty orthopedic training at NEBH are practicing in hospitals around the world.

 Continuing a Legacy of Excellence